New Zealand DX class locomotive: Upgrades

 The locomotives received an upgrade during 1988 with the introduction of single-manning to improve visibility for the driver, with a large single front window replacing the original two small windows.

 Fire suppression

 Between 2013 and 2016, the DXC class were fitted with fire suppression to run the TranzAlpine through the 8.5 km Otira Tunnel on the Midland Line due to a change in requirements resulting from the Commission of Inquiry in the Pike River Mine disaster, and as well on any other passenger trains on the Main North and Main South lines.
 Because of this, the number of Otira bankers have gone from three to five, which allows any locomotive without the system to be shut down.
 In mid 2016, the number of bankers were reduced from five to four.
-As of December 2016, all 32 units have been fitted with fire suppression.
+As of December 2016, all 32 locomotives have been fitted with fire suppression.